OUR DEODORANT CENTER

 Our product’s goal is to freshen the scent of your armpits, provide moisture absorption, and prevent undesirable microbial growth.
 This product will not keep your armpits dry as Death Valley and smell like bakery fresh cinnamon rolls (you don’t really want that anyway).
 You may find that you might need an extra application during those muggy days of summer or after a board meeting when the AC isn’t working properly.

-Why don't you use ingredients like baking soda?
+Why don't we use ingredients like baking soda?
 Most other brands of natural deodorants use it.

 Let’s talk about one of best naturally occurring deodorizers.
 You probably have an open box in your fridge right now.
 Yes, we are talking about baking soda, that magical product that is in the same box it was when your grandparents first met.
 Baking soda is a great deodorizer with many other beneficial properties.